 Student participation is MANDATORY for all students.
-While the Academy understands the the pandemic situation, flexibility and patience is key to getting student engagement.
-For students who do not participate with online learning and or paper pencil learning the following are taking place at the Academy to address the lack of participation:
+While the Academy understands the current pandemic situation, flexibility and patience is key to getting student engagement.
+For students who are not participating with online learning and or paper pencil learning the following are taking place at the Academy to address this lack of participation:

-- 1. Teachers will call home to ensure parents and students understand the requirements of their participation to ensure the students learn their grade level content standards so they can advance to the next grade level. - 2.
-Administration team will work with teachers on providing support by following up with parents and students to ensure they are engaging within online/paper pencil learning by: - a.
+1. Teachers are calling home to ensure parents and students understand the requirements of their participation to ensure the students learns their grade level content standards so they can advance to the next grade level.

+- 2. Administration team is working with teachers on providing support by following up with parents and students to ensure they are engaging within online/paper pencil learning by: - a.
 Utilizing social media and sending messages to all stakeholders about the requirements of online/paper pencil learning - b.
 Calling home to parents and students - c.
-Sending written notices to the home (if needed, via mail and/or email) to let them know the student's lack of participation may affect her/his overall grade level content and he/she may not be ready to advance to the next grade level. - 3.
-Teachers in elementary will mark '0' in the gradebook for high school students who do not participate with online learning or paper perncil learning which quickly alerts parents via text message generated in Parent Portal (parent gradebook view).
+Sending written notices to the home (if needed and mailed) letting them know their lack of participation may affect their overall grade level content and they may not be ready to advance to the next grade level.